 - Bladder cancer accounts for 16,000 American deaths each year and has the highest recurrence rate of all cancers.
 When diagnosed in women, it may often be originally mistaken for non-cancerous gynecological problems.
 Bladder cancer has the highest cost of health care delivery per patient compared to all other malignancies.

 - Overactive bladder (OAB) affects 33 million Americans.

 - Stress urinary incontinence (SUI) impacts one-third of all women under 60 and half of all women over 65.

 What the AUA is Doing

 The AUA has been a longtime leader in addressing bladder health awareness, and is currently working with the Urology Care Foundation to officially name November as Bladder Health Month in the United States.
 This effort is the result of years of successful advocacy aimed at improving the lives of patients suffering from bladder health conditions.
-The AUA has been actively working at the state and federal levels on a resolution to accomplish our goal.
+The AUA has been actively working at the federal level on a resolution to accomplish our goal.

 In April, Rep. Eliot Engel (NY-16) introduced House Resolution 703, a measure supporting the designation of November 2016 as National Bladder Health Month in the United States.
 The AUA and the Urology Care Foundation support the resolution.

 In previous years, the AUA was successful in addressing combat-related urotrauma by attaching language to the National Defense Authorization Act, which required the Department of Defense and Department of Veteran’s Affairs to create a comprehensive policy for treating service members suffering from such wounds.